saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 #### Adding the Request

-You can add the request to the account endpoint, by adding all the values in the request body.
+You can add the request to the account endpoint by adding all the values in the request body.

 1. Add the **POST** component:
    - URL - for example `https://eovt6kylqex64iz.m.pipedream.net/account`